-- 1. Instruct participants to sit comfortably in a chair or on the floor. - 2.
-Begin by telling participants to look at or imagine the box shape and exhale completely.
-Start at the lower left corner of the box and prompt youth to inhale for five seconds as they move up the box.
-Slowly count to 5. - 3.
-As you move along the top of the box, hold for five seconds. - 4.
+- 1. Instruct students to sit comfortably in a chair or on the floor. - 2.
+Begin by telling students to look at or imagine the box shape and exhale completely.
+Start at the lower left corner of the box and prompt students to inhale for five seconds as you move up the left side of the box.

+- 3. As you move along the top of the box, hold for five seconds. - 4.
 As you move down the right side, exhale for five seconds. - 5.
 As you move along the bottom of the box, hold for five seconds. - 6.
 When you arrive back at the beginning, repeat.